Operational Forecasting Products from the National Hurricane Center

 With a wide array of model data available online, it's easy for newer forecasters to get lost in a sea of forecast data.
 Not to worry, though!
 Professional tropical forecasters around the globe are constantly watching over the tropics, and issuing forecast products when tropical cyclones form.
 These products from RSMCs like the National Hurricane Center (NHC) in Miami, Florida, are a great help as you track current tropical cyclones.
 In addition, they also allow you to virtually shadow professional forecasters to get a sense for how they're thinking about a particular forecast.
 Indeed, professional forecasters can be an invaluable knowledge resource, even if you don't have "personal connections" to any of them.

 In general, tropical forecasters have access to numerous types of observations (some of which you'll learn about later), as well as the same suite of models we've covered.
 That's a lot of information to manage!
 The solution?
-The Automated Tropical Forecasting System (ATCF) was developed to streamline the forecasting of tropical cyclones at operational forecasting centers run by the U.S. Department of Defense (like JTWC) and the National Weather Service (like NHC).
+The Automated Tropical Cyclone Forecasting system (ATCF) was developed to streamline the forecasting of tropical cyclones at operational forecasting centers run by the U.S. Department of Defense (like JTWC) and the National Weather Service (like NHC).
 All of the data are organized in files called "decks" which become the data sources for many graphics used by professional forecasters (many of which are available online).
 If you're interested in reading more about the various "decks", the Tropical Cyclone Guidance Project provides a brief discussion of these ATCF files in their description of real-time guidance.

 The National Hurricane Center building in Miami, FL